-We’re showing you how to make a Paloma cocktail!
-A Paloma is a traditional drink in Mexico with the main ingredients being grapefruit and of course, tequila!
+We’re showing you how to make this Paloma cocktail recipe!
+A Paloma is a traditional drink in Mexico, with the main ingredients being fresh grapefruit juice and, of course, tequila!

-Although it’s not exactly known when the Paloma was created, it’s speculated that refreshing summery drink is from the 1800’s!
+Although it’s not exactly known when the Paloma was created, it’s speculated that the refreshing summery drink is from the 1800s!
 It’s so easy to make and refreshing.
-I love shaking it with ice so it’s gold and frothy when served.
+I love shaking it with ice, so it’s gold and frothy when served.

-There are conflicting stories of this pretty pink cocktail’s origin but it was falsely claimed to be first published in 1953 in the “Popular Cocktails of The Rio Grande” pamphlet.
+There are conflicting stories about this pretty pink cocktail’s origin, but it was falsely claimed to be first published in 1953 in the “Popular Cocktails of The Rio Grande” pamphlet.
 It turns out that this pamphlet doesn’t even exist!

 Another rumor has it that the Paloma drink recipe originally came from a bartender who named the drink after his true love.

-Whatever its origin, the Paloma drink is the most popular tequila drink in Mexico.
-Move over margarita!
+Whatever its origin, the Paloma drink is one of the most popular tequila drinks in Mexico.
+Move over, margarita!

 How to Make a Paloma

-There are a few ways to make a classic Paloma recipe, but our favorite way is using a little grapefruit soda and grapefruit juice, along with lime and tequila.
+There are a few ways to make a classic Paloma recipe, but our favorite way is using a little grapefruit soda and grapefruit juice, along with fresh lime juice and tequila.

 We couldn’t resist adding a little charm, so we garnished our Paloma with a flower!